-Our family has seen the Statue of Liberty from a distance a few times as we have flown in and out Newark airport, and occasionally caught a glimpse of her as we were driving down the highway in New Jersey- but this summer we decided that a trip to see the Statue up-close was long overdue!
-And let me tell you, Lady Liberty did not disappoint (unless you count the part that the interior of the statue is currently closed to the public as she undergoes renovations!), she is as beautiful and majestic as we had all imagined.
-If you live in the greater NYC area and have not visited the statue in awhile… allow me to share with you 5 reasons to visit the Statue of Liberty with your kids!
+Our family has seen the Statue of Liberty from a distance a few times as we have flown in and out of Newark airport, and occasionally caught a glimpse of her as we were driving down the highway in New Jersey- but we knew that a family road trip to see the Statue up close was long overdue!
+And let me tell you, Lady Liberty did not disappoint, she is as beautiful and majestic as we had all imagined.
+If you live in the greater NYC area or are here as a tourist, allow me to share with you 5 reasons to visit the Statue of Liberty with kids!

 The Statue of Liberty is such an enduring symbol of our country and the freedom and liberty that we have extended to new arrivals to the United States, that all school aged-kids- no matter how young are familiar with her.
 But to get to see her up close and learn more about the details of the Statue- why she was designed in this way, how she was built, who gave her to our country is fascinating for kids to hear as they stand in her shadow.